Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches: Introduction

 \section{Introduction}

 Input-queued switch architectures are widely used in modern computer and communication networks.
 The optimal scheduling control of these high-speed, low-latency switch networks is critical for our understanding of fundamental design and performance issues related to internet routers, cloud computing data centers, and high-performance computing.
 A large and rich literature exists around optimal scheduling in these computer and communication systems.
-This includes the extensive study of input-queued switches as an important mathematical model for a general class of optimal scheduling control problems of broad interest.
+This includes the extensive study of input-queued switches as an important mathematical model for a general class of optimal control problems of broad interest in both theory and practice.

 Most of the previous research related to scheduling control in input-queued switches has focused on throughput optimality.
 In particular, the max-weight scheduling policy, first introduced in \cite{TasEph92} for wireless networks and subsequently in \cite{MCKEOWN96} specifically for input-queued switches, is well-known to be throughput optimal.
 The question of delay-optimal scheduling control in such switch networks, however, is far less clear with much more limited results.
 This is due in large part because of the inherent difficulty of establishing delay (or equivalently, via Little's Law, queue length) optimality for these types of stochastic systems in general.
 Hence, previous research on optimal delay scheduling control in input-queued switches has focused on heavy-traffic and related asymptotic regimes; see, e.g., \cite{Stolyar_cone_SSC, ShaWis_11, kang2009diffusion,shah2012optimal,zhong2014scaling}.